 For more information on taxable fringe benefits, review the Employer’s Tax Guide to Fringe Benefits (IRS Publication 15-B).

 You may need to allow extra time for payroll runs that include bonuses, adjustments or larger than normal amounts.
 If you're using a third-party payroll provider, ask them when they need your payroll information in order to hit your target pay date.
-The "sooner the better" is usually a good best practice, but your payroll provider may have holidays you need to work around or hard cut-off dates and times you should keep in mind.
+The "sooner the better" is usually a good best practice.
+Additionally, your payroll provider may have holidays you need to work around or hard cut-off dates and times you should keep in mind.
 Also, if you're still leveraging paper paychecks, make note of postal delivery schedules to avoid unexpected delays during this busy time of year.

 If applicable, you will also want to contact your third party sick-pay administrator to confirm when your final benefit amounts will be available so you or your payroll vendor can schedule your year-end processing.
 Also, determine who will handle the W-2s for these payments (you/your payroll provider or the third-party provider).